 A PE10 of 28.9 is quite high, and I’d prefer to see it under 20.
 In comparison the FTSE 100’s PE10, with the index at 6,250, is 13.7.

 Dividend yield – The historic yield is currently 1.5%, so shares in Serco are definitely a growth investment rather than an income investment.
-A smaller yield may be acceptable, as long as the company has high earnings (giving the possibility that dividends may be raised quickly), or more growth and consistency than average over the long-term.
+A smaller yield may be acceptable as long as the company has high earnings (which means that dividends may be raised quickly) or more growth and consistency than average over the long term.

 Serco is a business growing faster than average, with more consistency than average.
 It has somewhat high debt levels, but not too high for my liking.
 The problem is the price.

-At 560p it is priced at a premium to the FTSE 100, in other words, to the average large business.
-That’s fine in itself, because it’s probably a better company than average due to its above average growth and consistency.
-But the premium is too steep, for me at least.
+At 560p, it is priced at a premium to the FTSE 100, in other words, to the average large business.
+That’s fine in itself because it’s probably a better company than average due to its above-average growth and consistency.
+But the premium is too steep, at least for me.